LukasMut/TypeSQL-plus-BERT/README.md

 ## TypeSQL with POS ensemble

 POS tags of natural language questions were tagged using NLTK's POS tagger.
-Go to branch `POS_TypeSQL` to see implementation and run TypeSQL with POS embeddings as additional features.
+Go to branch `POS_TypeSQL` to see implementation and run an ensemble of TypeSQL with POS embeddings.

 ## TypeSQL